-St Kilda East is a well-established suburb in Victoria within the Port Phillip local government area (postcode 3183).
-With a population of 12,571, the suburb has a mix of young professionals and families with a median age of 34.
+St Kilda East (postcode 3183) is a settled mid-to-large suburb in Victoria within the Port Phillip local government area.
+With a population of 12,571, the suburb has a mix of families and early-career residents with a median age of 34.
 Households earn a median income of $105K per year, with an average household size of 2.1 people.
+Recent annual estimates show population movement into the broader catchment, with population growth running at +2.0% year-on-year at the LGA level.
+VIC employment has moved +0.9% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+VIC also had 45 Commonwealth-backed major projects under construction, 17 underway, and 27 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, managers, clerical & administrative.
+Employment in the area leans toward professional services and healthcare.
 The top ancestries reported are English, Australian, Irish.

 St Kilda East is served by 6 schools, including 2 primary, 1 secondary, 3 combined.
 The average ICSEA score is 1110, which is well above the national average of 1,000.
 Public transport access includes 35 bus stops.
 Healthcare facilities include 1 private hospital.
 The crime rate in the Port Phillip LGA is higher than average at 13,835 incidents per 100,000 population.

-From an investment perspective, St Kilda East offers a gross rental yield of 1.8%, rated as low yield.
+On the investment side, Gross rental yield sits at around 1.7% (low yield).
 Property prices are above the state median ($1.7M/$875K), placing it in the premium segment.
 The price-to-income ratio of 16.1x is considered stretched.
 House prices have moved +1.4% year-on-year.
+Population growth of +2.0% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.